In the Division of Biological Sciences, undergraduate advising is student-centered and viewed as an integral part of the higher education process.

 - Scholarship opportunities

 All freshman students are also assigned a Peer Advisor for their first two semesters at MU.
-These upper-level biology majors share a student perspective on a Mizzou education by providing valuable and friendly information in areas such as the following:
+These upper-level biology majors share a student perspective on a Mizzou education by providing valuable information about topics such as

 - Study skills